Art History BA Degree

 - Prepare exhibitions for the university’s Meadows Gallery and at Tyler Museum of art.

 - Examine art from ancient to contemporary on the Tyler campus in facilities rated among the best in Texas and nationwide.
 Spanning more than 30,000 square feet, art facilities feature the latest audio and digital technology.

-- Concentrate your art degree in a particular field of art by minoring in a subject such as chemistry, archeology, English or history.
+- Concentrate your art degree in a particular field of art by minoring in a subject such as chemistry, anthropology, English or history.

 - Join the Art Club that sponsors trips to museums, guest speakers and student art sales.

 - Attend art classes that are purposely kept small for maximum student-professor interaction.